 A cross-cultural experience in an approved setting in the area of International Development.
 Preliminary studies and research, the dynamics of living and serving, ongoing mentorship, and periodic reflection result in completion of an analysis of the development work experienced in relation to its cultural context.
 The student also keeps a journal during the experience and writes a summary paper on the experience in the culture.
-This experience may be linked to formal study-abroad programs, official internship affiliation or preapproved individual arrangements.
-Note: Please consult the Intercultural Studies department regarding requirements for this course before planning your experience.
-Liberal Arts.
-Prerequisite: INCL 310
+This experience may be linked to formal studyabroad programs, official internship affiliation or pre-approved individual arrangements.
+Note: Please consult the Global Studies department regarding requirements for this course before experience.
+Liberal Arts. planning your Prerequisite: INCL 310